Who Needs a Non-Immigrant Visa?

 Please do not forget to apply early!
 Visa appointments are limited, and space fills up quickly.
 The earlier you apply, the easier it is for you to plan your travel.

 It is very important to follow these directions in order for your application and interview experience to go as smooth as possible.
 The most common problems applicants encounter are forgetting their DS-160 confirmation page and/or a problem with their photograph.
-DO NOT FORGET your confirmation page, and to not have the photo problems, please visit the photo requirements here.
+DO NOT FORGET your confirmation page, and to not have the photo problems, please visit the Photo Requirements section of our website.

 All downloadable documents on this page are provided in PDF format.
 To view PDFs you must have a copy of Adobe Acrobat Reader.
 You may download a free version by clicking the link above.